bahp/portfolio-academic/_projects/eniapp.md

 category: icl
 ---

-<b>Role:</b> Conceptualization, architect, design, develop and deployment on NHS.
+<b>Role:</b> Conceptualization, architect, design, development and deployment on NHS.

 <p align="justify">
     The aim of this project is improving upon the initial rule-based model and providing